LuisSala/QuickMag/README.md

-# QuickZine
+# QuickMag

 ### Description:

-Alfresco QuickZine is a simple example of an HTML5-based mobile publishing app.
+Alfresco QuickMag is a simple example of an HTML5-based mobile publishing app.
 It is developed in JavaScript using the Ember.js framework - http://emberjs.org

 ### Features / Problems: